paradedb/paradedb/pg_analytics/README.md

 ## Overview

 `pg_analytics` is an extension that accelerates analytical query processing inside Postgres.
-The performance of analytical queries that leverage pg_analytics is comparable to the performance of dedicated OLAP databases like Clickhouse — without the need to extract, transform, and load (ETL) the data from your Postgres instance into another system.
+The performance of analytical queries that leverage `pg_analytics` is comparable to the performance of dedicated OLAP databases — without the need to extract, transform, and load (ETL) the data from your Postgres instance into another system.
 The purpose of `pg_analytics` is to be a drop-in solution for fast analytics in Postgres with zero ETL.

 The primary dependencies are: